When is the UK train strike? Dates, times and everything you need to know

 - West Midlands Trains (including London Northwestern Railway)

-Assuming all Network Rail signallers walk out, management and other staff should be able to cover about 20 per cent of the network for about 12 hours per day.
-It is likely that only main lines would be served, primarily those radiating from London:
+The main issue is the walk out by Network Rail signallers.
+Management and other staff expect to be able to cover about half the GB rail network for about 12 hours per day.
+On many lines, no trains will run at all.

+Only main lines and busy commuter services will be served, primarily those radiating from London, and including:

 - GWR to Bristol and Cardiff

-In addition, key commuter lines serving London, Birmingham, Manchester and Leeds would be kept open.
+In addition, key commuter lines serving London, Birmingham, Manchester, Leeds, Glasgow and Edinburgh will be kept open.

-But there would be strict limits on the amount of traffic replacement signallers could handle.
-On many lines, no trains would run at all.

-Even on those lines that have signalling, strikes by workers for train operators could mean that fewer than one train in five runs.
+Last trains could leave as early as 2pm in order to complete their journeys by the time the network closes.

 The direct economic damage is estimated at £30m per day.